 And it was all Alan Parrish's fault.
-Jesus Christ, he REALLY wanted to punch his lights out.
-Billy actually had half a mind to around and go back and do just that to the little bastard.
-He didn't give a damn if he was a Parrish.
+God, he REALLY wanted to punch his lights out.
+Billy actually had half a mind to turn around and go back and do just that to the little bastard.
+He didn't care if he was a Parrish.
 Hell, it was all the more reason for Billy to deck him.
 Stupid rich snot, thinkin' he owns everything in this fuckin' town…

 No, wait.
 That wasn't right.
-Sarah wasn't Billy's girlfriend anymore.
+Sarah wasn't Billy's girlfriend – that is, not anymore.
 Nope, she was his ex-girlfriend now.
 She had been for four years.